Yashi1011/Hand-Written-Digit-Recognition/README.md

 It is a web app that will predict the hand written digits `0-9` we write.

-### 🧱Built With
+### 🧱Tech Used

-These are the tools and libraries which I used to build this web app.
+These are the tools and libraries which were used to build this web app.

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)